 He narrowed his eyes.
 “I guess I’d need to think about it.”

 Conal met my anxious eyes.
 His transparent irises did something funny to my stomach, but it was lost in my agitation.
 “I understand why you might feel this way,” he said in a placating voice that told me he knew I was being ridiculous, and he knew I knew it as well.
-My lips curled into a small smile.
+I smiled a small smile.
 “And I don’t think I can talk you out of it right now.
-But I think a change of scene will do you good.
-I’m heading to Croatia on Monday to write about the beaches on a couple of Adriatic islands.
+But I’m heading to Croatia on Monday to write about the beauty of a couple of Adriatic islands.
 You have infinite resources.
 Want to come?”

 I raised an eyebrow.
 “A puff piece?
 That’s rare for you.”